-321 North Main Street South Hutchinson, KS 67505 800-234-0529 www.sckls.info The South Central Kansas Library System 2014 Annual Plan and Tentative Budget have been prepared and authorized in accordance with the provisions of applicable Kansas statutes and state regulations.
-Review and recommendation included the South Central Kansas Library System Executive Committee on March 15, 2013 and adoption by the South Central Kansas Library System Board on April 22, 2013.
+The South Central Kansas Library System 2015 Annual Plan and Tentative Budget have been prepared and authorized in accordance with the provisions of applicable Kansas statutes and state regulations.
+Review and recommendation included the South Central Kansas Library System Executive Committee on March 21, 2014 and adoption by the South Central Kansas Library System Board on April 28, 2014.

-Submitted by South Central Kansas Library System, June 2013.
+Submitted by South Central Kansas Library System to the State Library of Kansas Advisory Board, June 3, 2014.

 Ву

 Paul Hawkins, SCKLS Director

-Barbara Lilyhorn, Chair SCKLS Executive Committee
+Barbara Lilyhorn, Chair

+SCKLS Executive Committee